geoCrock/Django-Commerce-Hub/README.md

 # Django Commerce Hub
-Test task from the company "LLC Simple Solutions".

-All basic functionality has been completed, as well as bonuses:

-· Running using Docker

-· Using environment variables

-· View Django Models in the Django Admin panel

-The application is containerized using Docker and managed using Docker Compose.

-## Description

 The Django Commerce Hub project is an integrated solution for providing secure and convenient online payments in your online store using the Stripe service.